The Shadow Knows

 I grew up in the 60s, long after The Shadow had ended, but my father loved to repeat the catchphrase in his own rich baritone voice.

 When I learned about the Jungian concept of the shadow, I couldn’t help but hear the catchphrase, and you know what?
-It’s true!
+It’s true — the Shadow knows!

 ILLUMINATING THE SHADOW